imDaniX/Dangerous-Caves-2/README.md

 More information later on Wiki page.

-This project started as a fork of [Dangerous Caves](https://github.com/Evil-Lootlye/dangerous-caves), but it just gone too far, so I decided to detach/defork the original repository from the project.
+This project started as a fork of [Dangerous Caves](https://github.com/Evil-Lootlye/dangerous-caves), but it just gone too far, so I decided to detach the original repository from the project.

 Released under the MIT license.